 Some states, like Vermont, have laws that require citizens to help those in need.
 Other states say that if you made reasonable and well-intended decisions when helping someone in need, you are protected from liability.

 Others, like Oklahoma, only protect untrained rescuers if they are doing basic and necessary things like CPR or controlling major bleeding.

 Keep cool and protect yourself first

 Even professional first responders are trained to evaluate situations before they jump in.
 So look before you leap, because adding one more body to the pile helps no one.

 When I’m teaching fire service and rescue, we always teach the importance of mindset in emergency situations.
 Having a clear head is one of the most important things in a crisis.

-Different teachers and different fields (military, rescue, etc) all have their own special acronym or method for explaining the same basic concept.
-As a fire service instructor, we teach the critical steps of ASSESSING the situation, DECIDING on a course of action, and ACTING on that decision.
-The military has the OODA loop: Observe, Orient, Decide, Act.
+Different teachers and different fields (military, rescue, law enforcement, etc.) all have their own special acronym or method for explaining the same basic concept.
+As a fire service instructor, we teach the critical steps of assessing the situation, deciding on a course of action, and acting on that decision.
+The military has the OODA loop: observe, orient, decide, act.

 Remember, you can’t help if you become part of the incident yourself.
 For example, in April of 2017 a Detroit doctor was struck and killed by another vehicle as she stopped to help six teenagers in an overturned Jeep.

 Call 911 quickly and give the right info